verrazzano/docs/content/en/docs/reference/vco-clusters-v1alpha1.md

 </td>
 <td>
 <p>
 (Inlined from <a href="#clusters.verrazzano.io/v1alpha1.CommonClusterSpec">CommonClusterSpec</a>.
-Inlined comments are appended below.)
+Inlined comments are appended in the following.)
 </p>
 <p>Reference for cloud authentication.</p>
 </td>